|

 ¹ For theses terms, which were already introduced, see the explanations above if needed.

-The current memory implementation in ArmarX, also called Armem.
+The current memory implementation in ArmarX, also called ArMem.
 Not to be confused with its predecessor MemoryX.
 The ArmarX Memory is central for ArmarX' memory-centric architecture and serves, among others, to exchange and store data.

 armarx-package is a command line utility that helps to create and extend ArmarX packages.
 It is part of the "ArmarXCore" ArmarX package.
 See also: ArmarX package.